ren276/NotesTaker/README.md

-# NotesTaker App with Authentication - README
+# NotesTaker App with Authentication and BLOC Architecture

 ## Table of Contents